nandansarkar16/Qwenstructor/README.md

 The training script is compatible with Slurm and other GPU schedulers i.e. ```srun --partition={partition_name} --gres=gpu:{number_of_gpus} bash train.sh```

 # Running the CLI for student learning
 We have also developed an interactive CLI where the user can use our model to ask for hints on competition-style math problems.
+This is what we give to our participants for the human learning experiment.
 See the ReadME in the "experimental" to use it.